mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ## Merging Updates

-When TreeKEM is in use, it is possible to partly address the problem of concurrent changes by having the recipients of the changes merge them, rather than having the senders retry.
-Because the value of intermediate node is determined by its last updated child (as opposed to both its children in ART), TreeKEM updates can be merged by recipients as long as the recipients agree on an order -- the only question is which node was last updated.
+It is possible in principle to partly address the problem of concurrent changes by having the recipients of the changes merge them, rather than having the senders retry.
+Because the value of intermediate node is determined by its last updated child, updates can be merged by recipients as long as the recipients agree on an order -- the only question is which node was last updated.

-Recall that the processing of a TreeKEM update proceeds in two steps:
+Recall that the processing of an update proceeds in two steps:

 1. Compute updated secret values by hashing up the tree
 2. Update the tree with the new secret and public values